Monday, 25 June 2012

 I could only guess this is how it was in days of yore.
 Everyone seemed in good humour and supported their team in a proper manner.
 I was in good form as I couldn’t see how Hendon could lose.
 I thought that they’d sussed out Hamlet, who had all the pressure on them.

 The noise was deafening.
-The Dons really needed to e on their game as Dulwich looked to finish it there and then.
+The Dons really needed to be on their game as Dulwich looked to finish it there and then.
 Brave defending and hard work were required, especially after Clunis broke into the box and smashed a shot against the underside of the bar a few minutes later.

 Gradually the Greens worked their way back into the encounter.
 A couple of half chances fell to Niko Muir, but he wasn’t having his best game for the club despite putting in maximum effort.
 A Maclaren shot went inches wide having being helped around by Tangara.

 The final ten minutes or so were stalemate, with neither side looking to take risks.
 The match went to extra time.
 The Hendon players and management urged the fans to make more noise.
-The heat must have been draining on the players, with the referee allowing drinks breaks in each half.
+The heat must have been draining on the players, with the referee allowing drink breaks in each half.

 The game drifted on without any clear chances until Luke Tingay pushed Allasani on the edge of the box.
 Ashley Carew had scored the semi-final winner with a free kick from around the same spot a few days earlier.
-On this occasion his kick was comfortably saved by Lovelock.
+On this occasion, his kick was comfortably saved by Lovelock.

 Both teams received a huge round of applause shortly after in recognition of their exhaustive as the game was to be decided on penalties.
 Lee lost the toss meaning they would be taken at the far end in front of the Dulwich fans.